 - Matthew C. Wilson

 Matthew C. Wilson is a filmmaker and artist from the United States based in the Netherlands.
 In his videos, sculptures, and installations, viewers meet human, non-human, and inter-subjective agents that are entangled with natural processes and shape-shifting historical forces.
 His projects utilize research-oriented, site-specific, and methodologically eclectic approaches to track the inertia of modernity through contemporary ecological crises and into speculative futures.
 Wilson holds an MFA in visual arts from Columbia University and has been a participant in the Whitney Independent Study Program, Skowhegan School of Painting & Sculpture, and the Jan van Eyck Academie.
-He is currently the KNAW – Royal Netherlands Academy of Arts and Sciences artist-in-residence fellow at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences.
-His moving image works have screened on Vdrome.org, at the International Film Festival in Rotterdam, the Eye Filmmuseum in Amsterdam, and Haus der Kulturen der Welt in Berlin.
+He has held numerous fellowships including most recently the KNAW - Royal Netherlands Academy of Arts and Sciences artist in residence fellowship at NIAS - Netherlands Institute for Advanced Study in the Humanities and Social Sciences in Amsterdam.
+Wilson’s exhibitions have included Galeria Skala, Poznań, PL, Walk&Talk Festival of Art, São Miguel, Azores, PT, Het Nieuwe Instituut, Rotterdam, NL, Exhibition Research Lab, Liverpool, UK, among others.
+His films have screened on Vdrome.org, at IFFR - International Film Festival Rotterdam, the Eye Filmmuseum in Amsterdam, and HKW - Haus der Kulturen der Welt in Berlin.

 - Enter the Hyper-Scientific